osmandapp/OsmAnd/ISSUE_TEMPLATE.md

 What routing profile is chosen in OsmAnd app? (car, bike, pedestrian, fastest or shortest)

 Please specify as exactly as possible the start and end point of your route by telling us city name and street name so that we can find it via in-app address search easily.
-Also a permalink from openstreetmap.org can be helpful.
+Also, a permalink from openstreetmap.org can be helpful.

 Tell us your expected routing, and how OsmAnd routes, or add screenshots here.